NIFS Data Reduction

 IFU Integral field unit

-MDF Mask defintion file (a binary FITS table)
+MDF Mask definition file (a binary FITS table)

 MEF Multi-extension FITS